 Illinois Outcomes.
 Almost 88 percent of the 69 Physical Therapy Assistant graduates responded to the follow-up survey.
 Seven colleges provided information on Physical Therapy Assistant graduates.
-Illinois Central College (N = 11), Black Hawk College (N = 8), College of DuPage (N = 11), and Southwestern Illinois College (N = 11) reported the largest number of respondents.
+Illinois Central College (N = 11), Black Hawk College (N = 8), College of DuPage (N = 7), and Southwestern Illinois College (N = 7) reported the largest number of respondents.

-Just over 93 percent (N=42) of Physical Therapy Assistant respondents were employed, continuing education, or both.
-More than 91 percent (N=42) of Physical Therapy Assistant graduates located employment after finishing their program of study.
+Just over 93 percent (N = 42) of Physical Therapy Assistant respondents were employed, continuing education, or both.
+More than 91 percent (N = 42) of Physical Therapy Assistant graduates located employment after finishing their program of study.
 Three-quarters (76.1 percent) were working full-time.
 Close to 93 percent of Physical Therapy Assistant graduates were employed in a related field, which was higher than the average of 75.6 percent for Health and Medical Diagnostic and Treatment Services graduates.
 All of the Physical Therapy Assistant graduates working in a related field were satisfied with their positions.
 More than 7 percent of Physical Therapy Assistant graduates were working in an unrelated field.

-The reason most identified for not working an a related field was having a temporary job while in transition (in college or summer employment).
+related field was having a temporary job while in transition (in college or summer employment).
 Only two (4.3 percent) Physical Therapy Assistant graduates were unemployed.